quadrismegistus/prosodic/README.md

 	i.
 Options for the metrical parser (maximum position size, and metrical constraints);
 	ii. options determining how texts group words into lines (by linebreak, punctuation, or both);
 	iii. how linguistic annotations are displayed.

+## How it works

+### Overview of the IPA transcription process

+PROSODIC first encounters a piece of English or Finnish text.
+It tokenizes that text according to a user-defined tokenizer, set under the option "tokenizer" in *config.txt*, defaulting to splitting lines into words by whitespace and hyphens.
+In Finnish text, a pure-Python implementation of Finnish IPA-transcription and syllabification is provided, built by Josh Falk.
+In English, the process is more complicated.

+Prosodic annotates a given word in a language it recognizes by interpreting that word as a hierarchical organization of its phonological properties: a word contains syllables; which contain onsets, nuclei, and coda; which themselves contain phonemes.
+For instance, the English word "love" is interpreted:

+	| (W1) <Word>	love	<'l ah v>
+	|     [numSyll=1]
+	|
+	|-----| (W1.S1) <Syllable>
+	      |     [prom.stress=1.0]
+	      |
+	      |-----| (W1.S1.SB1) <SyllableBody>
+	            |     [shape=CVC]
+	            |     [+prom.weight]
+	            |
+	            |-----| (W1.S1.SB1.O1) <Onset>
+	                  |
+	                  |-----| (W1.S1.SB1.O1.P1) <Phoneme>          [l]
+	            |
+	            |-----| (W1.S1.SB1.R2) <Rime>
+	                  |
+	                  |-----| (W1.S1.SB1.R2.N1) <Nucleus>
+	                        |
+	                        |-----| (W1.S1.SB1.R2.N1.P1) <Phoneme> [ʌ]
+	                  |
+	                  |-----| (W1.S1.SB1.R2.C2) <Coda>
+	                        |
+	                        |-----| (W1.S1.SB1.R2.C2.P1) <Phoneme> [v]

+Due to this hierarchical organization, sophisticated queries become possible on the linguistic structures in their interrelationships.
+In other words, since the hierarchy defines basic "child-of" or "contained-in" relationships between linguistic structures, it is possible to query for, say, "all onsets *with* at least one voiced consonant *in* stressed syllables."
+(For more details on the included query language, see below).

+### Overview of metrical parser

+Metrical parsing is performed in the spirit of Optimality Theory: given user-specified constraints, along with a parameter specifying the maximum number of syllables allowed in strong/weak metrical positions, all non-harmonically-bounded scansions of the line are generated, and ranked in terms of their weighted violation scores.
+	- note: These and all other user-specified configurations occur in the file "config.txt" in the main prosodic directory.
+See that file or instructions, or #5 below for more details.

+Included constraints:
+	- Prosodic includes built-in support for 13 constraints, all of which we have taken from {"A Parametric Theory of Poetic Meter", Kiparsky & Hanson, Language, 1996}: foot-min			# a metrical position may not contain *more than* a minimal foot (ie, weight-wise, allowed positions are H, L, LL, or LH)

+	strength.s=>-u		# a *strong* metrical position may not contain *any* "weak" syllables, or "troughs" (ie, the monosyllable rule, strong version 1) strength.w=>-p		# a *weak* metrical position may not contain *any* "strong" syllables, or "peaks" (ie, the monosyllable rule, strong version 2) strength.s=>p		# a *strong* metrical position must contain *at least one* syllable which is *prominent* in terms of *strength* (ie, the monosyllable rule, weak version 1) strength.w=>u		# a *weak* metrical position must contain *at least one* syllable which is *unprominent* in terms of *strength* (ie, the monosyllable rule, weak version 2)

+	stress.s=>-u		# a *strong* metrical position may not contain *any* unstressed syllables stress.w=>-p		# a *weak* metrical position may not contain *any* stressed syllables stress.s=>p			# a *strong* position must contain *at least one* stressed syllable stress.w=>u			# a *weak* position must contain *at least one* unstressed syllable

+	#weight.s=>-u		# a *strong* metrical position may not contain *any* light syllables
+	#weight.w=>-p		# a *weak* metrical position may not contain *any* heavy syllables
+	weight.s=>p			# a *strong* metrical position must contain *at least one* heavy syllable weight.w=>u			# a *weak* metrical position must contain *at least one* light syllable